luiul/statistics-meets-logistics/README.md

 <!-- omit in toc -->
 ## Conclusion

-We recommend an **[Elastic Net model with Robust Scaler and outlier removal](https://github.com/luiul/statistics-meets-logistics/blob/main/1-dl-project/opt-models/ela-net-rb-no.joblib)** for Download Data; model has little complexity and marginal performance loss versus a [Random Forrest Regressor](https://github.com/luiul/statistics-meets-logistics/blob/main/1-dl-project/opt-models/rf-no.joblib) model (0.2% - 2%).
+We recommend an **[Elastic Net model with Robust Scaler and outlier removal](https://github.com/luiul/statistics-meets-logistics/blob/main/1-dl-project/opt-models/ela-net-rb-no.joblib)** for the download data set; model has little complexity and marginal performance loss versus a [Random Forrest Regressor](https://github.com/luiul/statistics-meets-logistics/blob/main/1-dl-project/opt-models/rf-no.joblib) model (0.2% - 2%).
 Performance is based on RMSE; complexity in Fit and Score Time.

 We recommend a **Random Forest Regressor** ([RF no outliers](https://github.com/luiul/statistics-meets-logistics/blob/main/2-ul-project/opt-models/rf-no.joblib) and [RF with outliers](https://github.com/luiul/statistics-meets-logistics/blob/main/2-ul-project/opt-models/rf-wo.joblib)) for Upload Data (outlier removal increases performance marginally (0.3% - 0.8%)); model has a 40% performance difference versus second-best-performing model.
 Performance is based on RMSE; complexity in Fit and Score Time.